Emredost/MouseTracking/docs/ExplainedGazeMouseTrackingIntegratio.md

 - Maintain your preferred tracking mode and settings between sessions
 - Easily run multiple tracking sessions in sequence

-This is particularly useful for researchers conducting multiple experiments or when you want to discard practice runs and start with clean data.
+This is particularly may be useful for researching purposes and conducting multiple experiments or when you want to discard practice runs and start with clean data.

 ## What It Actually Does